pommmone/ImSwitch/docs/api/api.imcontrol.rst

    .. method:: loadScanParamsFromFile(filePath: str) -> None #comment from Simone: I tink originally from basecontroller, now also scancontrollerpointscan (I guess make sure only one is in the setup)

       Loads scanning parameters from the specified file.

+   .. method:: changeScanCenterPos(positionerName: str, centerPos: float) -> None #new from Simone

+      set the center of the scan

+   .. method:: changed3StepDelayPar(d3StepDelayPar: float) -> None #new from Simone

+      set the d3Stepdelay parameter (additional parameter rom the pointscan widget, mostly relevant for the polarization during scan)

    .. method:: movePositioner(positionerName: str, axis: str, dist: float) -> None